shaystrong/hiring-exercises-analytics-2023/hydrologist/README.md

 ## Instructions

 This task is intended to be a tool to help gauge your ability to work with hydrological data/concepts using Python.
-Please ensure you document and describe any assumptions or approach you take a why.
+Please ensure you document and describe any assumptions or approaches you take and why.
 Produce a jupyter notebook that can be run locally, end-to-end by evaluators.
 Please answer the questions below in-line in the notebook.
 Share the notebook back to the recruiters.
-Ensure all depdencies are called out.
-Feel free to highlight challenges an uncertainties.
+Ensure all dependencies are discussed.
+Feel free to highlight challenges and uncertainties.
 We are interested in how you think.
 Try not to spend more than 3 hours on this task.
 Use Python for your coding language.

 1. The data you will be using lives here:
 2. Prepare the DEM.
 Assess for anomalies and condition for use in a hydrological model.
 Question a):  What may be some limitations with this DEM for the purpose of flood modelling?
-3. Using the impervious surface data (raster is in units of percent), what is the average percentage of impervious surface in the [geojson ROI here]()?
+3. Using the impervious surface data (raster is in units of percent), what is the average percentage of impervious surface in the [geojson ROI here](https://github.com/shaystrong/hiring-exercises-analytics-2023/blob/main/hydrologist/data/roi_albers.geojson)?
 3. Calculate the water flow direction, flow accumulation, and stream networks.
+4. Estimate innundation extent using HAND approach.
+Question a) What is the advantage of using HAND?
+5. For the [soil data](https://github.com/shaystrong/hiring-exercises-analytics-2023/tree/main/hydrologist/data/soils), what are the categories of soil and what is the dominant soil type?
+6. What is the importance of watershed delineation in hydroligical modelling?
+8. Use the data above (soil, impervious surface, elevation) in conjunciton with a hydrological model of your choice to run a flood simulation for the Fort Worth, TX location.
+Choose a recent historical event and leverage assumptions about precipitation and other data sources to simulate the flood for a specific day.
+Document all assumptions and choices.
+Compare your output with some aspect of ground truth.
+This analysis can be done outside of Python and this notebook, but please document your results in the notebook directly.
+Ensure you cite references as needed.